RokibMondol/faithful_app/README.md

 - **Real-Time Updates**: Changes to plot settings are reflected instantly.

 ## Limitations
-**Load Time**: Since this is a test application, it is not fully optimized.
+Since this is a test application, it is not fully optimized.
 Additionally, all necessary R libraries are downloaded to the browser at runtime to support the app's serverless operation, which can lead to slower initial load times.

 ## Access the App
 [Faithful Geyser Shiny App](https://rokibmondol.github.io/faithful_app/)